Tutorial: Use the Metrics page to monitor and troubleshoot streams flow

 - Learn more

-You must know the project that has the streams flow that you created in Tutorial: Create and run a Data Historian example streams flow.
+You must know the project that has the streams flow that you created in Tutorial: Create a streams flow from a Data Historian example flow.

 Part 1.
 Explore the Metrics page